memakeit/mmi-curl/README.md

 * `http_headers()` (associative array)
 * `http_status_code()` (integer)

-If debugging is enabled for the MMI_Curl class (using the pulbic `debug` property), inforation about the original request can be obtained with the `request()` method.
+If debugging is enabled for the MMI_Curl class (using the public `debug` property), information about the original request can be obtained using the `request()` method.
 The `request()` method returns an associative array with the following keys:

 * url (string)